 That’s what I am, and I can’t imagine doing anything else.
 As a young girl, I became fascinated with pregnant women and childbirth.
 Later, as an educator, I taught elementary school full-time, but felt pulled toward working with pregnant women.

 Fast forward through time and today I’m regularly invited to witness one of the most intimate, life-changing events in any family.
 For a few hours, or a few days, I share their vulnerabilities, their fears, and desires as they work to complete something incredibly difficult and beautiful.
-And I’m blessed to say that I’ve worked as a doula for over 30 years, which means I’ve helped “birth” babies who are now my clients.
+And I’m blessed to say that I’ve worked as a doula for over 30 years, which means I’ve helped “birth” babies who are now my clients having babies of their own.

 The quality of emotional care and support women receive during labor and birth is vital to the emotional ties and connections made with both the mother and her support team to baby after birth.
 Because every case is unique, I help navigate discussions and decisions around setting up the right environment, positions for comfortable labor, rest and care for mother and partner based on resources, information and experience.